- 24 Hour Diving

 2nd Diver Dives for Free – Free Discover Scuba Session for Non-Divers!

-7 Nights’ accommodations, Round Trip Airport Transfers, Vehicle Rental including insurance, Daily Breakfast, 6 Days of Unlimited Shore Diving with Tanks, Weights, Weight Belts and Free Nitrox ((Not Included Hotel Taxes, Bonaire Government Entry Tax and Marine Park Fees))
+7 Nights’ accommodations, Round Trip Airport Transfers, Vehicle Rental including insurance, Daily Breakfast, 6 Days of Unlimited Shore Diving with Tanks, Weights, Weight Belts, Free Nitrox and Government ABB Tax (Not Included Hotel Taxes, Bonaire Government Entry Tax and Marine Park Fees)

 Price and Room Selections: